Napier man Matthew Kyte's death the worst drink-driving case coroner has seen

-The death of an intoxicated Napier motorist who died of asphixiation after his car crashed was the worst case a coroner had seen in 30 years.
+The death of an intoxicated Napier motorist who died of asphyxiation after his car crashed was the worst case a coroner had seen in 30 years.

 Matthew William Kyte was five times over the legal alcohol limit when he lost control of his vehicle at about 4.09am in Lamason Street, Greenmeadows on September 16, Coroner Tim Scott said in findings released today.